 In addition to its progressive attitude towards its natural resources, Namibia remains predominantly untouched by the huge swathes of tourists that have flooded neighbouring countries.
 Whilst this is a huge surprise to all those who have had the pleasure of visiting the country, we at Oyster Worldwide are also all delighted to keep it as one of the world’s best kept secrets.

-If you are looking for adventure and really immersing yourself in a way of life which has all but disappeared elsewhere in the world, come to volunteer in Namibia.
+If you are looking to adventure and immerse yourself in a way of life which has all but disappeared elsewhere in the world, come to volunteer in Namibia.
 Whether you are on a gap year, career break or simply looking for a holiday with a difference, volunteering in Namibia will be one of the most exciting things that you can do in this time.
 The volunteer programme in Namibia combines elephant conservation with building, promoting the survival of elephants living in some of the harshest conditions in the world.